 Three questions to pressure-test your supply chain position right now:

-2. Have you had a sourcing conversation with a non-China manufacturer in the last 90 days?
-Not a research call — an actual conversation about capacity, pricing, and timelines?
+2. Have you had a real sourcing conversation with a non-China manufacturer in the last ninety days?
+Not a research call.
+An exchange about capacity, MOQs, and timelines.

-3. What is your lead time delta between your current primary source and the nearest alternative?
-If you do not know this number, you do not have a supply chain strategy.
-You have a supplier relationship.
+3. What is the lead-time delta between your current primary source and the nearest qualified alternative?
+If you cannot name the number, you do not have a supply chain strategy.
+You have a single supplier and a hope.

-The brands that will look back on 2025 as their best year are not the ones who avoided the disruption.
-They are the ones who used it to reset their cost structure while their competitors were too busy panicking to pick up the phone.
+The brands that will look back on 2026 as a structural year are not the ones who avoided the disruption.
+They are the ones who used it to reset their cost base while everyone else was too busy panicking to pick up the phone.